heidtn/martiancastaway/_posts/2020-04-07-Navigation_Online.md

 ### Bit of a drag
-By dipping the ship just a bit into the atmosphere I an slow down enough for a landing.
+By dipping the ship just a bit into the atmosphere I can slow down enough for a landing.
 But my current model doesn't tell me how the atmosphere will affect my spacecraft.
 I'm going to need to add drag forces into the equation to determine my decelleration.
-The equation is as follows:
+The drag equation is as follows:

 $$F_D = \frac{1}{2} C \rho A v^2$$

 Where $$F_D$$ is the force due to drag, C is the coeffecient of drag $$\rho$$ is the desnity of the medium, A is the cross section area exposed to the drag forces, and finally v is the current velocity.
 Adding this into my model doesn't take a whole lot of work with the Euler method, but getting some of these constants does.
-C can be figured out experimentally which I've done using my spacecraft simulator (**plugging values into ksp until my predicted path matches my actual**), A is assumed to be the area of the spacecrafts circular section, and we know v for any given time.  $$\rho$$ is a little harder, but thankfully kRPC handles that calculation for us.
+C can be figured out experimentally which I've done using my spacecraft simulator (**plugging values into ksp until my predicted path matches my actual**), A is assumed to be the area of the spacecrafts circular section, and we know v for any given time.  $$\rho$$ is a little harder, but thankfully kRPC handles that calculation for me.
 I'll update the SimulateOrbit class to take in the new constants and calculate our drag.

 ```python
 OrbitConfig = namedtuple("OrbitConfig", ["mu",